CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

 ## Lab Context

 Contoso wants to migrate and modernize their databases.
 They have already migrated some of their Oracle databases to PostgreSQL and they have upgraded some of their SQL Servers to the latest version.
-Additionally, they would like to reduce the management overhead and stay always current with the evergreen versions of SQL and PostgreSQL Hyperscale.
+Additionally, they would like to reduce the management overhead and stay always current with the evergreen versions of SQL.
 They would also like to get the benefits of the data services in Azure such as elastic scale and cloud billing without moving their databases to the cloud.

 Let’s take the journey together with Contoso and see how easy it is accomplish all the above with Azure Arc-enabled data services.

-In this lab, you will leverage the existing Kubernetes cluster to deploy the Azure Arc data controller, Azure Arc-enabled SQL Managed Instance, and Azure Arc-enabled PostgreSQL Hyperscale.
+In this lab, you will leverage the existing Kubernetes cluster to deploy the Azure Arc data controller with two different modes(Indirectly connect and Directly connected), Azure Arc-enabled SQL Managed Instance business critical.